Pedro-HNN/PythonDiscordBot/README.md

 &&deleteAllColor - delete all color roles

-You can also pin any message by reacting with 📌
+You can also pin any message by reacting with 📌.

-By removing the 📌, the message is unpined
+By removing the 📌, the message is unpined.